Composting Toilets Canada is an authorized dealer for Separett toilets

 Below you can see an outdoor toilet installation, with no power and a rotating vent.

 This might be fine in an out building.
 In your house, you’ll need the fan to eliminate any chance of odor.

-There are two Separett models, and the only difference is the fan.
-The Separett 9200 AC uses regular household electricity.
-You just plug it into a wall outlet.
-The two speed 9200 AC fan runs on 18 watts.
-The Separett 9210 DC runs on 12 volt electricity.
-This is perfect for off the grid situations or anywhere power consumption must be minimized.
+There is now only one Separett Villa model – the 9210 DC/AC.
+It comes with a much mre powerful fan than the previous 9210 DC/AC.
 The one speed 9210 DC fan uses about 3 watts.
-The 9210 DC does come with a wall adapter, so you have the option of plugging it into a regular outlet if you wish.
+The 9210 DC/AC does come with a wall adapter, so you have the option of plugging it into a regular outlet if you wish.
 Both fans are very quiet, slightly louder than a whisper.